Best for role-specific drafts

 If you are applying fast, use the Salesforce answer generator first.
 It turns three details into a resume bullet, a why-this-company answer, and an interview answer without requiring ChatGPT setup.

-Use the generator when you want copy-ready text and do not want to manage a long prompt.
+Use the generator when you want copy-ready text that stays tied to the role, team, and work arrangement.

 It uses the same Salesforce fact sheet, worker language, and hiring signals as this prompt.